 Based on this analysis, we defined a methodological framework that introduce several novelties to the current state of art of ECO-Design methods and tools.
 The main proposal are the following:

 Information are collected adopting design techniques for process modeling, that works as interface of LCA tools used to assess automatically the environmental impacts.
-In this way also people not skilled in LCA can calculate the impacts just working trough energy and material flows, already organized by life cycle phases.
+In this way also people not skilled in LCA can calculate the impacts just working through energy and material flows, already organized by life cycle phases.

 The identification of environmental critical aspects is not demanded to LCA tools but it is conducted with a new design phase based on TRIZ IFR concept.
 We introduced the concept of “maximum potential reduction of impact” instead of “the maximum impact” caused by a flux.
 Furthermore, in order to near users to this approach the hot spots are graphically managed directly on the map of the process so avoiding any graph or statistic.